• Skip to primary navigation

 Instructions

-• In a large dutch oven over medium heat, saute the sliced onions in 3-4 tbsp vegetable broth until soft and translucent.
-Add the minced garlic, 2 tbsp tomato paste, ¼ tsp dried oregano, ½ tsp salt, and ¼ tsp black pepper.
+• In a large dutch oven over medium heat, saute the onions until soft and translucent.
+Add the minced garlic, tomato paste, dried oregano, salt, and black pepper.
 Stir to combine and let it cook for 2 minutes to toast the spices.

-• Add the whole can of diced tomatoes (with the juice), 1 tsp maple syrup, diced red pepper, ½ cup raw cashews, and 4 cups vegetable broth to the pot.
+• Add the whole can of diced tomatoes (with the juice), maple syrup, diced red pepper, raw cashews, and vegetable broth to the pot.
 Stir to combine and bring it to a simmer.
 Reduce the heat to medium, cover it, and let it cook for 20 minutes.

-• Transfer the soup back into the dutch oven to keep it warm while you make the grilled cheese croutons.
+• Transfer each batch into a large bowl until you finish all of it and then you can pour everything back into the dutch oven to keep it warm while you make the grilled cheese croutons.

 • Place 1 slice of bread on a plate and top it with 3 slices of dairy-free cheese.
 Put the second slice of bread on top of the cheese and put the sandwich into a press for 5 minutes or until the bread is crispy and the cheese has melted.
-Slice the sandwich into 1-inch by 1-inch squares and garnish the soup with the croutons.
-I've found that one sandwich makes enough croutons for 2 bowls.
+Slice the sandwich into 1x1 inch squares and top the soup with the croutons.

 Notes

-• Store the leftover soup in an airtight container in the fridge for 4-5 days or you can freeze it for a future meal.
+• Store the leftover tomato soup in an airtight container in the fridge for 2-3 days or you can freeze it for a future meal.

 Nutrition